-“The Book Industry Guild of New York is a member-operated professional organization composed of professionals from every aspect of the book publishing and book manufacturing industries.
-It sponsors educational seminars and trips, holds monthly informational programs, and helps raise money for the Literacy Assistance Center.”
+“The Book Industry Guild of New York is a member-operated professional organization composed of individuals from every aspect of the book publishing and book manufacturing industries.
+It sponsors educational seminars and trips, holds monthly informational programs, and helps raise money to support literacy programs.”

 Established in 1925, the Bookbinders’ Guild of New York is a book publishing, manufacturing, and sales trade organization composed of professionals throughout the industry.
 The Guild holds monthly educational and networking meetings on current topics in book publishing, manufacturing, and sales.
 We sponsor charitable events to promote literacy in New York City and beyond, and hold educational trips and seminars for people new to the industry.
 The Bookbinders’ Guild also organizes an annual Book Show, where we celebrate and award the best in book design and manufacturing.

 Originally called The Bookbinders’ Guild of New York, the Guild was started in 1925 by a group of thirty-five craftsmen from the many binderies in and around New York City, such as the George McKibben & Son, American Book-Stratford Press, H. Wolff, J. J. Little and Ives, Knickerbocker Press, J. C. Valentine, Van Rees, Charles Bohn, J. F. Tapley, Russell-Rutter, and others.
 These pioneers gathered monthly to discuss issues, common problems, and areas for improvement; and they invited the experts of their day to come in to help brainstorm about ways to improve their work.
 These discussions helped develop many of the processes that we take for granted today.